Per the Governor's order on April 20, EHOVE Career Center's campus will remain closed through the end of the school year.

 A Guide for Students & Parents:

 Due to the public health issue regarding coronavirus (COVID-19), public schools were shut down by Governor DeWine.
-This shutdown includes EHOVE Career Center, which is scheduled to be closed through Friday, May 1.
-As things continue to change, that date may also change.
+This shutdown includes EHOVE Career Center, which is scheduled to be closed through the end of the school year.
 EHOVE will prioritize communicating any changes with you as soon as possible.
 We appreciate your understanding and support.

 EHOVE School Closure Education Plan: